 - drugs used to control other symptoms (e.g. morphine for pain)

 - the kidneys not working properly

 - a bowel blockage (obstruction) or constipation

-- increased pressure around the brain as a result of cancer in the brain or cancer affecting the fluid around the spinal cord.
+- increased pressure around the brain as a result of cancer in the brain or cancer affecting the flow of fluid around the brain and spinal cord.

 Tips for easing nausea

 - Eat small meals as often as you can.

 - Eat cold foods, such as sandwiches, stewed fruit, salads or jelly.